gilshm/homepage/content/publication/value_locality_dnn_compression/index.md

 ---
-title: "Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks"
+title: "Compression of Neural Networks for Specialized Tasks via Value Locality"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here